Skrazzo/tmdb-tv-checker/README.md

 -   `resend_key` - (optional) The API key for the email service - resend
 -   `email` - (optional) The email address to send notifications to

-3. Finally, run `./tmdb` to check for any missing episodes!
+3. Finally, run `./tmdb --start` to check for any missing episodes!

+It is reccomended to run the checker as a cron job, to check for new episodes every n day or week.

 ## Arguments